Bylaws and Board of Directors’ Internal Rules

 - The function of monitoring includes consideration of management decisions, compliance of systems and controls, and implementation of policies.

-- convene and set the agenda for general meetings of shareholders;
+• Convoking and settling on the agenda for the general meetings of shareholders;

 The Board of Directors shall vote on all decisions relating to Interparfums’ major strategic, economic, social, financial or technological priorities as prepared and presented by the Chief Executive Officer for discussion during Board meetings.
 The Board ensures that they are implemented by Top Management.